 If your pattern components are on paper, you’ll want to scan those into your computer, use at least 300DPI.
 If you’d like more information on scanning artwork, check out our blog post.
 Once your image is scanned, you’ll want to cut the components out.

 To do this in photoshop, open your images within the program, and use the ‘Replace Colour’ tool.
 We will be using this to make sure that the background is completely pure white.
 You’ll find this tool under the image menu, under adjustments.
-In the replace colour options, you need to set fuzziness to 25 and ensure that you have ticked the box to show the preview.
+In the replace colour options, set the fuzziness to 25 and ensure that you have ticked the box to show the preview.

 Once you have closed the window with the correct settings, you need to click on your background.
 Doing this will cause the background shade to appear in the box that’s labelled for the colour.
 You should have a ‘Lightness’ slider.
 Simply drag this slider all the way to the end, and you should see both your preview and your image change to display a bright white image.
 Once this is done, click okay.